tbrack93/sudoku/README.md

 # STYLISTIC CHOICES

 I've included initial checks to immediately reject boards with any 0s, then check rows and columns, then 3x3 sections.

-However, it would be a complete solution to just rely on checks of the 3x3 sections.
+I believe these are readable and reasonably straightforward so have not divided these into seperate one line functions.

 # TESTS